Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

-where the first contribution corresponding to the error $\varepsilon$ in the approximation decays exponentially fast with the length $L^{1/c}$ of the approximation.
-The second contribution grows in $L$ because the errors from the aQPU approximation of the program $\mathcal A$ add up the longer the program and thus this error scales linearly with $L$, which is all we wanted to show. \end{proof}
+where the first contribution corresponding to the error $\varepsilon$ in the approximation decays as a stretched exponential with the length $L$ of the approximation.
+The second contribution grows linearly in $L$ because the errors from the aQPU approximation of the program $\mathcal A$ add up the longer the program and thus this error scales linearly with $L$, which is all we wanted to show. \end{proof}